pionl/smart-emailing-v3/readme.md

 ### 0.1.2

 * Added exists custom field request.
 A quick way how to get custom field by it's name. `$api->customFields()->exists('name') : CustomField|bool`
+* Contacts list allows only unique id's (when already added ignores the value)

 ### 0.1.1